August 15, 2025

 When and why are cross-border fees charged?

-Cross-border fees are charged when your business sends a payment across national borders—specifically, when the sending and receiving bank accounts are located in different countries.
+Cross-border fees kick in when your business sends a payment across international borders, specifically when the sending and receiving bank accounts are located in different countries.
 This includes scenarios such as:

-• A U.S.-based business paying a vendor in the UK
+• A U.S. business paying a vendor in the U.K.

-• A Canadian company sending a payment to a supplier in India
+• A Canadian company paying a U.S. supplier in USD

 • Your AP team initiates a payment to an overseas vendor